-Funston Advisory Services LLC (FAS) understands the purpose of this Fiduciary Performance Audit is to identify areas of strengths and weaknesses in the Ohio Police & Fire Pension Fund (OP&F), compare OP&F operations with best practices of other public pension plans, and make recommendations for improvement.
-FAS is very interested in conducting this review of behalf of the Ohio Retirement Study Council (ORSC) and believe we would be the best candidate for the role for five primary reasons:
+Funston Advisory Services LLC (FAS) understands the purpose of this Fiduciary Performance Audit is to identify areas of strengths and weaknesses in the Highway Patrol Retirement System (HPRS), compare HPRS operations with best practices of other public pension plans, and make recommendations for improvement.
+FAS is very interested in conducting this review on behalf of the Ohio Retirement Study Council (ORSC) and believe we would be the best candidate for the role for five primary reasons:

-- 1. FAS is the most knowledgeable and experienced consulting firm capable of conducting this type of governance review.
-We have completed fiduciary and operational reviews of the South Carolina Retirement System Investment Commission (twice), the South Carolina Public Employee Benefits Authority (twice), the New York City Bureau of Asset Management, The New York State Comptroller (Common Retirement Fund) (twice), and the School Employees Retirement System of Ohio (SERS).
-Each one of these reviews was comprehensive and very well received.
+1. FAS is the most knowledgeable and experienced consulting firm capable of conducting this type of governance review.

+We completed fiduciary performance audits for the ORSC earlier this year of the State Teachers' Retirement System (STRS) and the Ohio Police and Fire Pension Fund (OP&F), as well as the School Employees Retirement System of Ohio (SERS) in 2016.
+We have also completed fiduciary and operational reviews of many large, medium and small systems.
+See the List of Client Engagements.

 The rate of implementation of our recommendations has been very high.
-Through these reviews, several of which included benchmarking with numerous other state public pension funds, we have developed a broad knowledgebase of leading, prevailing and lagging governance and operational practices (InGov®) that can be leveraged for this review of OP&F. We are currently working with other state retirement systems and have an up-to-date understanding of current issues and leading practices. - 2.
-We are independent and provide an unbiased perspective and recommendations.
+Through these reviews, several of which included benchmarking with numerous other state public pension funds, we have developed a broad knowledgebase of leading, prevailing and lagging governance and operational practices (InGov®) that can be leveraged for this review of HPRS.
+We are currently working with other state retirement systems and have an up-to-date understanding of current issues and leading practices.

+2. We are independent and provide an unbiased perspective and recommendations.

 Consulting on governance, strategy, risk and operations and providing education to retirement systems is our only business.
 We do not have any other lines of business that could potentially cause conflicts or even the appearance of conflicts.
 We can and do provide candid and independent advice.
-Our reports have the credibility the ORSC and OP&F are seeking to reassure stakeholders. - 3.
-The experience and expertise of our consultants are unmatched, and our advice is practical.
-Our team members have deep and diverse experience in leading retirement organizations, providing fiduciary and investment counsel, managing the finance, accounting, operations and other support functions of a system, building risk management capabilities, and in providing strategic and operational advice to clients like OP&F. We understand the environment and constraints in which OP&F operates and, consequently, we will work together to develop integrated solutions and provide recommendations that are practical and, therefore, implementable. - 4.
-We deliver on our commitments.
+Our reports have the credibility the ORSC and HPRS are seeking to reassure stakeholders.

+3. The experience and expertise of our consultants are unmatched, and our advice is practical.

+Our team members have deep and diverse experience in leading retirement organizations, providing fiduciary and investment counsel, managing the finance, accounting, operations and other support functions of a system, building risk management capabilities, and in providing strategic and operational advice to clients like HPRS.
+We understand the environment and constraints in which HPRS operates and, consequently, we will work together to develop integrated solutions and provide recommendations that are practical and, therefore, implementable.

+4. We deliver on our commitments.

 We have never missed a deadline, nor have we failed to deliver what we promised with any client.
-In addition to having the capability and expertise, we take our commitment to professional standards very seriously and do what it takes to meet our client commitments with the highest degree of integrity. - 5.
-We understand the Ohio legislative environment and how to work with the ORSC.
-In 2016-17, we completed a review of SERS of Ohio on behalf of the ORSC our team understands the environment OP&F operates in and its challenges.
+In addition to having the capability and expertise, we take our commitment to professional standards very seriously and do what it takes to meet our client commitments with the highest degree of integrity.

+5. We understand the Ohio legislative environment and how to work with the ORSC.

+As mentioned, we have completed fiduciary performance audits of STRS, OP&F, and SERS on behalf of the ORSC - our team understands the environment HPRS operates in and the challenges it faces.

-As with the SERS fiduciary performance audit, Rick Funston will provide overall leadership and Randy Miller will again be the project manager.
-Keith Johnson and Reinhart Law will again provide fiduciary and other legal expertise.
-Steve Case, along with Rick and Randy, will lead the review of investment due diligence and other investment operations.
-Mike Gold, along with Randy, will lead the review of budgeting and expenses and compensation policies.
-Lisa Morris, who is familiar to you as the former Executive Director of SERS, will be part of this team and address Board governance, organizational structure and staffing, and Board reporting and oversight.
-Mike Gardner, assisted by Steve Harding, will lead the assessment of risk management and controls.
-Steve Ross, with assistance from Steve Harding, will review IT operations.
-The entire team will be involved in identifying opportunities for improvement and formulating recommendations.
+As with the recent Ohio fiduciary performance audits with STRS and OP&F, Rick Funston will provide overall leadership and Randy Miller will again be the project manager.
+Keith Johnson will again provide fiduciary and other legal expertise.
+Steve Case will lead the review of investment policy and oversight.
+Mike Gold will lead the review of the organization, operations, and risk.
+Steve Ross will review IT operations.
+The entire team worked on the STRS and OP&F fiduciary audits and will be involved in identifying opportunities for improvement and formulating recommendations for HPRS.